pnnl/ruleset-checking-tool/docs/section19/Rule 19-1.md

 **Notes/Questions:**
 1. Shall we split this into 2 rules that assess heating and cooling separately?
-Perhaps not needed.
+Perhaps not needed as above appears to work fine.
 2. Systems 1a, 1c, 9b, and 10 cannot be assessed because coils are defined at the terminal.
+This does not appear to impact anything though.
 3. We already check that the project is modeled by orientation in Rule 5-1.
-I think this would just involve checking the sizing then.
-Shall we remove the orientation part of the rule?
+The check that the sizing factors are consistent across orientations will be an umbrella check.
-4. Why does it say the over_sizing_factor is only for furnaces and heat pumps in the schema?
+4. Shall I update this to only check the oversizing factor for furnaces, heat pumps, and DX cooling based on exchanges with Mike R at PNNL?
 5. What would we expect for a 25% oversizing factor?
 1.25 or 25%?

 **[Back](_toc.md)**